 Remember his aversion to veggies?
 Well, the poor bell pepper falls right into that category of any other whole veggie that is stuffed - even though most often the very veggie he is rejecting whole, is mixed in the stuffing anyway!
 So, as with any stuffed vegetable, he will just eat the stuffing from a stuffed bell pepper, and throw away the pepper.
 Silly man.
 I mean, he eats green bell pepper a lot.
 How many recipes do y'all see here that contain The Trinity - onion, celery, and ... hello ... green bell pepper?
 Lots.
 Sigh.

-Needless to say I don't make these nearly as often as I'd like to, simply because when I do, I actually have to make a whole separate dish for The Cajun - sort of a deconstructed version.
-I'll put that recipe up one day also, just in case any of y'all have that same veggie issue as my husband.
+Needless to say I don't make these nearly as often as I'd like to.
 The thing is, all veggie hatred aside, I don't think a lot of people make stuffed peppers much anymore.
 Sad, because as far as I'm concerned, they really are good and not at all hard to make.
+I mean you've got your meat, a little starch and veggies, all rolled into one, right?

-By the way, these freeze well, so those extra baked peppers above, went into the freezer for a quick flash freeze, after which they were bagged up and will become a quick lunch or dinner for those occasions that I am dining alone in the near future.
+By the way, stuffed peppers freeze pretty well, so some of those extra baked peppers above, went into the freezer for a quick flash freeze, after which they were bagged up and will become a quick lunch or dinner for those occasions that I am dining alone in the near future.
 Defrost and then heat up in the microwave and you've got one speedy meal!
 You can also prepare these in advance unbaked and freeze them.
 Thaw in the refrigerator overnight, or in the microwave on defrost first, before baking.

 Recipe: Creole Stuffed Bell Peppers©From the Kitchen of Deep South Dish